jama22/cloudrun-functions/README.md

 ```

-2. move back to the root directory and run a build
+2. Move back to the root directory and run a build

 ```
 gcloud builds submit --config ./infra/functiontion/cloudbuild.yaml --region northamerica-northeast2